Xierumeng/Xierumeng.github.io/_posts/Resources/2020-09-06-Resume-Guide.md

 ## Layout

 * Columns - I prefer one column layouts over two column layouts, because when I look at two column layouts I'm not sure where to look which is very distracting.
 Automated scanning systems will also most likely screw up on two column layouts.
 * Margins - I recommend margins of 15 mm to 25 mm.
+Gibstick (UW alumnus) recommends margins of at least 25 mm.
+Just don't make them too narrow.
 * Spacing - Make sure the spacing between lines is good.
 * Separation - Make sure each section and sub-section are properly separated.
 * Placement - Order your sub-sections by importance, not chronologically.
 A good older project should be higher than a mediocre new project.